Key takeaways

 Credit bureau reporting

 Credit cards only affect your score if your provider reports your activity to all three credit bureaus – Experian, Equifax, and TransUnion.
-It’s not worth applying for a card that does not report.
+It’s not worth applying for a card that does not report to all of them, as you never know where a lender will pull your score from.

 Prequalify

-While second chance credit cards with guaranteed approval don’t exist, some cards let you prequalify.
-When you prequalify, the issuer does a soft inquiry – no impact on your score.
+While second-chance credit cards with guaranteed approval don’t exist, some cards let you prequalify.
+When you prequalify, the issuer does a soft inquiry, which does not impact your score.
 Prequalifying helps you gauge your chances of approval.
 If you like the offer, you can formally apply.

 Manageable fees

-Most second chance credit cards for bad credit with no deposit have an annual fee.
+Most second-chance credit cards for bad credit with no deposit have an annual fee.
 Some come with an additional monthly maintenance charge.
-Make sure these fees fit your budget before you apply.
+Ensure that these fees align with your budget before applying.

 Upgrade path